Key takeaways

 How to take Semenax

-Leading Edge Health recommends taking two Semenax pills twice a day (four pills total).
-They suggest taking the supplement for two months before deciding if you’re satisfied with the results.
+Leading Edge Health recommends taking two Semenax pills every morning, though the studied dose was for four tablets per day.
+While some people may notice results in as soon as two weeks, the company suggests taking the supplement for two months before deciding if you’re satisfied with the results.

 Semenax side effects

-If your erections aren’t as hard or don’t last for as long as you’d like, there are plenty of treatment options available.
-Medications like Viagra (sildenafil) and Cialis (tadalafil) are FDA-approved for the treatment of erectile dysfunction.
+If your erections aren’t as hard or don’t last for as long as you’d like, there are plenty of treatment options available, from Rx medications to lifestyle changes.

 Viagra Important Safety Information: Read more about serious warnings and safety info.